Dr. Mark is a veterinarian. He works mostly with dogs and exotic animals.

 This can be done at home, but I cannot guarantee results if you are not following a chart.
-So if you would like to help your dog, I recommend that you purchase the chart from Amazon or some other source.
+(This is the chart that I have used, and learning by using the book might take a significant amount of time.)
 It is fine to use the chart and learn the technique on your own dog.
-You are not going to harm her, even if you do not do things correctly (it will not help, of course).
+You are not going to harm her, even if you do not do things correctly (it will not help if you do things wrong, of course).

-- Have her lay on your lap, or on a soft blanket on the floor if she is a bigger dog.
+- Have your dog lay on your lap (or on a soft blanket on the floor, if she is a bigger dog).
 Calm her down before starting.